mentallyinspired/Kensington-Expert-Mouse-Pro-Linux/README.md

 * Key nr 8 for back
 * Key nr 9 for right click
 * Key nr 10-15 (buttons numbered 1-6) mapped to F19-F24
-* Scroll is left as is (key 4 and 5)
 * Key nr 2 (pressing the scroll wheel) for middle mouse click
-* 4 and 5 are left as is and are for scrolling with the scroll wheel
+* 4 and 5 are left as is, they are for scrolling with the scroll wheel

 ## Base config